mobify/workshop--adaptivejs-site-1x/README.md

 #Step 2: Populate the Category View with Content

-Now that we have the new view working, we'll need to add some content to it.
-Currently the contents of the body tag for the desktop page is being included on the page, but that contains some elements that we don't need.
+Now that the new view works, let's add content to it.
+Currently the contents of the body tag for the desktop page are included on the page but we don't need all of the original contents for the adapted site.

 ##Task

-###Add Content to the category view
+###Add Content to the Category View

-There are two main elements that we want to pull into our view.
-The page title, and the list of products.
-We'll start by defining the HTML for the page within the template file, then within the view file, we'll select the elements on the desktop site that we need to add to the template.
+There are two main elements to pull into our view:

+1. the page title, and
+2. the list of products.

+Start with the HTML definition for the page in the template file.
+Then in the view file, select the elements on the desktop site to add to the template.

-1. Run `grunt preview`
-2. [Preview](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) to http://www.merlinspotions.com/potions in your browser
+1. In Terminal, enter the following command to start the preview:

+    ```
+    grunt preview
+    ```

+2. Work through Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server), of the Getting Started (New Project) guide.

-    As we make changes to the category template and view files refresh the page to see the changes in the browser.
+    As you change the category template and view files, refresh the preview page in the browser to see the changes.

-3. Open the file `category.js` found in /adaptation/views/
+3. In your `workshop--adaptivejs-site` directory, navigate to the `adaptation/views` folder.
+Open the `category.js` category view file in an editor app.

-4. Remove the `body` key found under `context` since we won't need it for this page
+    As you remember from the Overview of the Mobify bundle, the view file is where you select and transform content from the original page.

+Templates: Templates define the layout of your page on mobile.
+They use the content from the views.
+4. In the `context` section of the file, remove the `body` key.
-5. Add the `title` key to the context object in your view file
+5. In context object of the view file, add the `title` key with the following code snippet:

     ```javascript
     title: function() {